Multi-Class Segmentation from Aerial Views using Recursive Noise Diffusion

 \section{Abstract}

-Semantic segmentation from aerial views is a vital task for autonomous drones as they require precise and accurate segmentation to traverse safely and efficiently.
-Segmenting images from aerial views is especially challenging as they include diverse view-points, extreme scale variation and high scene complexity.
-To address this problem, we propose an end-to-end multi-class semantic segmentation diffusion model.
-We introduce recursive denoising which allows predicted error to propagate through the denoising process.
-In addition, we combine this with a hierarchical multi-scale approach, complementary to the diffusion process.
-Our method achieves state-of-the-art results on UAVid and on the Vaihingen building segmentation benchmark.
-Code and models are available here: \url{https://github.com/benediktkol/recursive-noise-diffusion}
+Semantic segmentation from aerial views is a crucial task for autonomous drones, as they rely on precise and accurate segmentation to navigate safely and efficiently.
+However, aerial images present unique challenges such as diverse viewpoints, extreme scale variations, and high scene complexity.
+In this paper, we propose an end-to-end multi-class semantic segmentation diffusion model that addresses these challenges.
+We introduce recursive denoising to allow information to propagate through the denoising process, as well as a hierarchical multi-scale approach that complements the diffusion process.
+Our method achieves promising results on the UAVid dataset and state-of-the-art performance on the Vaihingen Building segmentation benchmark.
+Being the first iteration of this method, it shows great promise for future improvements.
+Our code and models are available at: \url{https://github.com/benediktkol/recursive-noise-diffusion}